adobe/pardon/packages/core/src/entry/testing/README.md

 be effectively cleared to be at most a copy of the input.
 But any assignments to the environment are available to the callers (or more specifically, the awaiters, of the result.)

-Units are most useful for turning non-idempotent actions into idempotent resources.
-For example: account creation that can be shared across many tests that need an account.